ChainlinkHackathon-StakingMonitor/.github/profile/README.md

 The latest version of the contract deployed on Kovan can be seen on [Etherscan](https://kovan.etherscan.io/address/0x6736c1233D8aA9e796FD7b5eAe1a41Cdaf573170#code).

-The Keeper we registered to kepp *The Monitor* ticking on Kovan can be seen there: [https://keepers.chain.link/kovan/3303](https://keepers.chain.link/kovan/3374).
+The Keeper we registered to keep *The Monitor* ticking on Kovan can be seen there: [https://keepers.chain.link/kovan/3303](https://keepers.chain.link/kovan/3374).

 ## Try it out